Dackeval/fedn_atttack_simulator/examples/mnist-pytorch/README.md

   --iid iid \
   --balanced balanced

-# 5 · (Optional) upload the partitions to MinIO/S3
-python tools/split_mnist.py --push ...

-# 6 · Start the simulator (see §5 for the full workflow)
+# 6 · Before starting the simulator (see §5 for the full workflow)
 python test_simulation.py
 ```